Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 16.7% of residents work from home, potentially influenced by COVID-19 conditions.
-Service frequency averages 186 trips daily across all routes, translating to roughly 17 weekly trips per individual stop.
+According to the 2021 Census, 16.7% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 186 trips per day, equating to approximately 17 weekly trips per stop.

 Frequently Asked Questions - Transport